Mutual Exclusion#

 sem_post(&sema);

-Windows also provides an efficient semaphore implementation.
+Windows also provides semaphore objects through the Win32 API.

 const int minCount = 0;